Vets Choice Health Extension Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 The Bottom Line

-Based upon its ingredient quality alone, Vets Choice Dog Food looks like an above-average kibble.
+Judging by its ingredients alone, Vets Choice Health Extension Dog Food looks like an above average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.